 Seven candidates will vie for three at-large seats on the Fairfax County School Board in the Nov.
 8 elections.

-As election day approaches, Patch has selected six questions based on submissions from readers and sent them in a survey to all at-large candidates.
+As election day approaches, Patch has selected six questions and sent them in a survey to all at-large candidates.

 Over the course of the next week, Patch will run the responses of the six candidates who returned the questionnaires.
 These responses are unedited, in the candidates' own words.
 Note: Candidate Lin-Dai Kendall did not return the survey.